-The Garage consists of five main areas: Fans can pick up real instruments, learn to play, jam with friends, brand your band with custom merchandise, and check out great gear and instruments from the Museum’s collection.
+The Garage, presented by The Minoff Family, powered by Sweetwater, consists of five main areas: Fans can pick up real instruments, learn to play, jam with friends, brand your band with custom merchandise, and check out great gear and instruments from the Museum’s collection.

 Kick it with real instruments – drums, guitar, bass and keyboards – all set up at dedicated practice stations.
 Whether you’re playing an instrument for the first time, or are an experienced player, video prompts will guide you as you learn or show off your freestyle skills.